piyushpatel2005/cloud-exploration/basics/README.md

 Platform as a service, or also known as Paas, delivers and manages all the hardware and software resources to develop applications through the cloud.
 In this model, developers and IT teams are not fully responsible for managing the infrastructure.
 The physical hardware, networking and even OS updates are managed by the cloud provider.Developers and IT operations teams can use PaaS to develop, run, and manage applications without having to build and maintain the infrastructure or platform on their own.
 Customers still have to write the code and manage their data and applications, but the environment to build and deploy apps is managed and maintained by the cloud service provider.

-On GCP, services like Kubernetes Engine, Cloud SQL, BigQuery, Cloud Run, etc. are examples of PaaS services.
+On GCP, services like App Engine, Cloud SQL, BigQuery, Cloud Run, etc. are examples of PaaS services.
 The customers can provision these resources as they need them and then use them.
 They are not responsible for managing the physical servers.

-### Saas
+### (Software as a Service) Saas
 Software as a service, or SaaS, provides the entire application stack over the internet, delivering an entire cloud-based application that customers can access and use.
 SaaS products are completely managed by the service provider and come ready to use, including all updates, bug fixes, and overall maintenance.
 Most SaaS applications are accessed directly through a web browser, which means customers don’t have to download or install anything on their devices.
 They can simply access these services using their web browser.

 Services like Gmail, Maps, Google workspaces are examples of Saas applications.

-### Faas
+### (Function as a Service) Faas
 There is a growing demand for serverless systems where customer can simply use the runtime to perform small tasks without having to manage the underlying server infrastructure.
 This type of on-demand computing usually costs less and works upto second on-demand.
 This has created another set of services known as Function as a service.
 GCP provides Cloud functions which provides a tiny environment to run small function with definite runtime.
 We can choose the programming environment, but other than that customer does not have much control over the infrastructure.

+There is also container as a service model which will be discussed down the line.

-## Type os Cloud Deployment Models
+## Types of Cloud Deployment Models

+In technology industry the cloud can be deployed in one of the following ways.
+It can be privae cloud where everything is hosted privately, public cloud where it's accessible over the internet publicly or it can also be the middle one called hybrid cloud where some parts of application or services are accessible publicly but some parts are private.

 ### Private Cloud